 1 1/2 – 2 lbs. seafood – cod, haddock, salmon, shrimp, clams, scallops – your choice

 2 bay leaves

 1/4 cup Pernod

 Optional garnish: chopped fresh parsley or chives, oyster crackers

-- In a stockpot, heat the butter/ghee over medium heat.
-Add the onion, carrot, fennel, celery and salt pork.
+- In a stockpot, heat the oil over medium heat.
+Add the onion, carrot, fennel, celery and salt pork (or bacon).
 Sauté until vegetables are starting to soften, about 5 minutes.
 Add the potatoes, corn, and Herbes de Provence, and sauté for 2 minutes more.

-- Carefully add the heavy cream, seafood and bay leaves; stir and bring to a low boil.
+- Carefully add the half & half (or oat milk), seafood and bay leaves; stir and bring to a low boil.
 Reduce heat to low, cover and simmer gently for 20 minutes.

 - Serve chowder garnished with fresh, chopped parsley, chives and/or oyster crackers.

 © 2018 Love + Craft Kitchen, LLC, All Rights Reserved